-The disadvantage is the new kind of interface defining an object instead of a set of boolean functions or operators.
+A disadvantage may be the new kind of interface defining an object instead of a set of boolean functions or operators.
 Furthermore one may argue that specific comparisons like $A \subseteq B$ or A = B can already be checked by 2 (parallel) floating-point comparisons whereas the overlapping relation needs up to 8 floating-point comparisons.
 That has to be checked for the used algorithms, the specific hardware design, or the application itself.